veracity/veracity-documentation/sections/vap/vap-saas-tutorial/2-manage-files.md

 You should now have loaded the demo file into VAP, and ready to proceed to the next step.

 ## Use data container as data source
-Download <a href="assets/VeracityContainerAsDataSource.docx" download>the guide</a> on how to use Veracity container as data source.
+ <a href="assets/veracity-container-as-data-source.docx" download>Download the guide</a> on how to use Veracity container as data source.

 Now, lets learn how to mange your reports.